 (b) that the hearing of the application without notice to the notifiable person would not cause injustice.

-(4) The DRD Rules may provide for the manner in which and time within which subsection (1) is to be complied with.
+(4) The arbitration rules may provide for the manner in which and time within which subsection (1) is to be complied with.

 [Section 182 inserted by No. 42 of 2004 s.
-130.]
+130; amended by No. 31 of 2011 s.
+43, 75 and 76.]

 183. Information exchange by parties

-(1) When, and at times prescribed by the DRD Rules after, an application is made for a determination of a dispute by an arbitrator, each party to the dispute must provide to the other party and to the Director, in accordance with the DRD Rules, such documents, material and information as the DRD Rules require.
+(1) If an application for arbitration is accepted a party to the dispute must comply with the provisions of the arbitration rules as to —

+(a) the documents, material and information that the party must provide to other parties and the Registrar; and

+(b) the time or times at which, and manner in which, the documents, material and information must be provided.

 (2) Subject to section 206, a party to a dispute who fails to comply with a requirement of subsection (1) commits an offence.